2020 was a year of unprecedented change and transformation. Are we now to accept employability inequality as the new normal?

 The coronavirus crisis catapulted the world into rapid change.
 Globally, populations entered lockdowns, businesses closed, and organisations were suddenly faced with the prospect of delivering their entire service model online.
-This necessitated a rapid transition into remote work, the adoption of new strategies, the move to new communication styles, and widespread behavioural changes.
+This necessitated a rapid transition into remote work and the adoption of new strategies.
+It facilitated the move to new communication styles and widespread behavioural changes.
 The embracing of the “new normal” was powered by a technological transformation that we might not have seen if not for the pandemic.
 New technologies were invested in to help support the remote-working model.
 Companies found themselves revaluating their existing internal cultures and trying to find ways to maintain employee participation, resilience and morale, in what was one of the most challenging periods many will ever face.

 The rapid transformation brought many positives, the flexibility of working from home helped many people return to the labour market, and new emergent technologies helped accelerate the digital transformation of many businesses.
-However, for some, the pandemic worsened existing inequalities.
+However, for some, the pandemic worsened employability inequality.

 Gender